getify/You-Dont-Know-JS/up & going/ch1.md

 JavaScript uses the latter approach, *dynamic typing*, meaning variables can hold values of any *type* without any type enforcement.

-For example, consider this simple program:
+As mentioned earlier, we declare a variable using the `var` statement -- notice there's no other *type* information in the declaration.
+Consider this simple program:

 ```js
 var amount = 99.99;